How to diagnose, prevent and treat Golfers Vasculitis (aka Disney Rash): Five things to know…

 We had a great day planned with friends: a morning tour at the Uffizi Gallery; followed by lunch at one of our favorite restaurants in Florence, Trattoria Cammillo; and an on-our-own walking tour of the city in the afternoon.

 Although it was only May, the changeable weather had turned oppressively hot and humid.
-After retrieving our rental van from one of the city’s public parking lots at the end of the day, I noticed that both my legs had a now-recognizable red rash just above the ankles: telltale sign of Golfer’s Vasculitis.
+We retrieved our rental van from one of the city’s public parking lots at the end of the day.

 Oops, I did it again